-Section 5.4 A table that shows your costs for a long-term (up to a 100-day) supply of a drug
+Section 5.4 Refer to your Prescription Drug Benefits Chart in your Summary of Benefits for a table that shows your costs for a long-term (up to 100-day) supply of a drug

 For some drugs, you can get a long-term supply (also called an extended supply).
 A long-term supply is up to a 100-day supply.